openMetadataInitiative/openMINDS_documentation/docs/shared/supportive_tooling.rst

 Supportive tooling
 ##################

-The openMINDS framework develops and maintains a small set of supportive tools that facilitate the application of the framework to your data collections.
+The openMINDS framework develops and maintains a set of supportive tools that facilitate the application of the framework to your data collections.

 .. toctree::
    supportive_tooling/matlab